trinhoftheworld/Project-Descriptions-for-Review/Tech Entrepreneur/Product_Design.md

 * Awesome
 * Suggestion
-* Critical
+* Required

-where `Critical` are the areas that the student needs to change in order to pass their next submission.
+where `Required` are the areas that the student needs to change in order to pass their next submission.

 Here is an example of a PDF Annotation that you should emulate: [Product Design Sample PDF Annotation](https://drive.google.com/file/d/0B2nHT38-eE13UGMxRjNIUGo4RGc/view?usp=sharing)